Designing Accessible Error Toast Notifications

 1. Create a persistent <div aria-live="assertive" aria-atomic="true"> outside the main content flow.

-2. Position container off-screen using clip: rect(0,0,0,0) instead of display: none.
+2. Position the container off-screen using clip: rect(0,0,0,0) instead of display: none.

-3. Implement a strict FIFO queue with a 50ms insertion delay to prevent rapid-fire DOM thrashing.
+3. Implement a strict FIFO queue with a ~50ms insertion delay to prevent rapid-fire DOM thrashing.

 Edge Case: If NVDA reads toasts out of order, ensure aria-atomic="true" is set and avoid updating textContent directly.
 Always append new nodes.
 Debugging Protocol: Log liveRegion.childNodes.length during validation bursts to verify queue integrity and prevent memory leaks from orphaned DOM nodes.